ali-akhound/EventManagement/README.md

 - Responsive layout
 - Error handling for API failures
 ## 🔧 API URL Configuration

-To ensure the React frontend communicates correctly with the backend, make sure the API base URL defined in `src/config.jsx` matches the `applicationUrl` in the backend's `launchSettings.json`:
+The server project should be selected as the startup project To ensure the React frontend communicates correctly with the backend, make sure the API base URL defined in `src/config.jsx` matches the `applicationUrl` in the backend's `launchSettings.json`:

 ### 📄 Frontend – `src/config.jsx`